 There were no material environmental findings in the annual review.
 Focus is on irrigation to manage dust.
-TRP keeps a register of all environmental and social complaints received from the surrounding communities.
-The complaints are recorded in the grievance register and feedback is provided to the complainant within 30 days of receipt of complaints.
+Two Rivers keeps a register of all environmental and social complaints received from surrounding communities.
+These are recorded in the grievance register and feedback provided to the complainant within 30 days of receipt.

-Summary version of the tailings facility EPRP for facilities that have a credible failure mode(s) that could lead to a flow failure event
+Summary version of the tailings facility EPRP for facilities that have a credible failure mode(s) that could lead to a flow-failure event

-TRP extensively engaged downstream communities to educate and make them aware of potential risks of a TSF.
-The community engagement sessions were with Dwarsrivier Chrome Mine and other stakeholders on the downstream side.
-Subsequent to the community engagement a EPRP was generated in consultation with downstream communities, local authorities and other private emergency services providers, eg the Mine Rescue Services.
+Two Rivers extensively engaged downstream communities to educate and make them aware of potential risks of a TSF failure.
+Community engagement sessions were held with Dwarsrivier Chrome Mine and other stakeholders on the downstream side.
+Subsequent to the engagement, an EPRP was generated in consultation with downstream communities, local authorities and other private emergency services providers, eg Mine Rescue Services.

-An independent review for the Two Rivers Platinum tailings was conducted by the Independent Tailings Review Board (ITRB) in July 2023.
+An independent review for the Two Rivers Platinum tailings was conducted by the Independent Tailings Review Board (ITRB) in July 2024.
 All actions from this review will be closed out.